Compare two cars

 Verdict

 SAAB appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Swedish car offers much better overall protection, which launches it ahead of the other contender.
 It all continues in the same direction, with SAAB being considerably quicker, thus putting more smile on driver's face.
 Fuel consumption is more or less the same.
 All together, there's not much more to say, in this case I wouldn't even consider anything but SAAB.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.

 Related articles